marczz/mzlinux_pages/media/images.md

     in _png_ format.
 Aafigure can be used with _asciidoc_, _Restructured Text_,
     _MoinMoin_, _Sphinx_
 -   [Converseen](http://converseen.fasterland.net/) (GPL-3.0)
-    Converseen is a batch image processor for Windows and Linux that allows you to convert, resize, rotate and flip an infinite number of images with a mouse click.
-It is written in C++ with Qt5 libraries and uses the Magick++ library.
+    Converseen is a batch image processor for Windows and Linux written in C++ with Qt5 libraries using ImageMagick through the  Magick++ library.
+    It allows you to convert, resize, rotate and flip an infinite number of images with a mouse click.
+It can also convert a pdf into a set of images.

-    It is packaged in Debian.
+    Converseen is packaged in Debian.
     -   [Converseen - GitHub](https://github.com/Faster3ck/Converseen)
 -   [CoolText online graphics generator](http://www.cooltext.com/)
 -   [drawing](https://github.com/maoschanz/drawing)